 At the time I remember thinking, whoa this is pretty nice for a 2 hour regional flight!
 Then I immediately remembered a conversation I had with someone else who flies a lot of domestic Chinese routes.
 He had just flown a regional route in economy on ANA and was telling me that the food served was way better than the food served on Chinese carriers.
 Yet here I was thinking it was pretty nice.
 Oh how U.S. carriers have conditioned us to have low expectations!

 Flight attendants came around to collect trays around 20 minutes later and simultaneously offering refills.

 It was around 10:11am that the captain gave us the announcement we are descending.
-Interestingly, the IFE screenns, which were stored and not active the entire flight, came down at this time to provide some flight information.
-We were about 37 minutes out of Taipei according to it.
+Interestingly, the IFE screens, which were stored and not active the entire flight, came down at this time to provide some flight information.
+We were about 37 minutes from Taipei according to it.